OpenVPN/openvpn/doc/man-sections/advanced-options.rst

      hash-size r v

-  By default, both tables are sized at 256 buckets.
+  By default, both tables are sized at 4 times ``--max-clients`` buckets.
+  With the default of 1024 of ``--max-clients`` this gives 4096 buckets.

 --bcast-buffers n
   Allocate ``n`` buffers for broadcast datagrams (default :code:`256`).